nosinovacao/dotnet-sonar/README.md

 ## Code Coverage

-The above examples already implement the code-coverage analysis.
+The above examples already implement the code-coverage analysis, **provided you add the coverlet NuGet package to your unit test project**.
 If you want to know more, check: <https://medium.com/@equiman/net-core-unit-test-and-code-coverage-with-visual-studio-code-1a384b462c5f>.
+Also, coverlet documentation here: <https://github.com/tonerdo/coverlet/>.